Movile Cave: Eukaryotes

 Movile Cave hosts a wide range of eukaryotic organisms such as fungi and protists, which are the key eukaryotic groups within microbial mats.
 Protists are mainly involved as decomposers and oxygen producers within the Movile cave.
-The most dominant eukaryotic supergroups in Movile cave include Ciliates (Alveolata), Stramenophiles (Bicosoecids) and Excavata (Jakobids).
+The most dominant eukaryotic supergroups in Movile cave include alveolates (e. ciliates, stramenopiles (e. g. bicosoecids) and Excavata (e. g. jakobids).
 Within these groups, Alveolata and Strameophiles is revealed to be more abundant in microbial mats, while Excavata primarily dominated the plankton fraction of the oxygen-depleted water column.

 Alveolata

 Alveolata are abundant in the microbial mats and plankton as keystone grazers in Movile cave, regulating bacterial populations and promoting organic matter turnover.
 Alveolate sequences found in the cave were mostly associated with ciliates, with few that belonged to phylum Apicomplexa.
 Within Apicomplexa, the most dominant group found were gregarines, namely Ancora spp.
 Dinoflagellates and a small number of parasitic perkinsids were present, but not as abundant.
 Interestingly, some sequences were related to photosynthetic species, but considering the anoxic conditions within the cave, they may be feeding on bacteria instead.
 The majority of the alveolate sequences were spread across different classes of ciliates, with three abundant classes—Armophorea, Phyllopharyngea and Oligohymenophorea.
 Armophorea mainly includes ciliates that thrive in anaerobic or microaerophilic environments, with sequences linked to anaerobic metopids and some may have parasitic lifestyles.
 A novel clade under class Phyllopharyngea was the most abundant in cave ecosystems, and represents a new possible ciliate group.
 The class Oligohymenophorea had the greatest diversity, having numerous genetic sequences resembling anoxic or suboxic species.